swiftlang/swift-evolution/proposals/0311-task-locals.md

 Our concerns about this shape of API are:

-- it prioritizes briefity and not clarity.
+- it prioritizes brevity and not clarity.
 It is not clear that the value returned by the computed property `foo` is the default value.
 And there isn't a good place to hint at this.
 In the `...Key` proposal we have plenty room to define a function `static var defaultValue` which developers need to implement, immediately explaining what this does.
 - this shape of API means that we would need to actively invoke the key-path in order to obtain the value stored in it.
 We are concerned about the performance impact of having to invoke the key-path rather than invoke a static function on a key, however we would need to benchmark this to be sure about the performance impact.
 - it makes it harder future extension, if we needed to allow special flags for some keys.
-Granted, we currently do not have an use-case for this, but with Key types it is trivial to add special "do not inherit" or "force a copy" or similar behaviors for specific keys.
+Granted, we currently do not have a use-case for this, but with Key types it is trivial to add special "do not inherit" or "force a copy" or similar behaviors for specific keys.
 It is currently not planned to implement any such modifiers though.

 For completeness, the functions to read and bind values with this proposal would become: